Founding Editor, Peace Science Digest

 Patrick is the Vice-President of the International Peace Research Association Foundation and served on the Executive Committee of the Governing Council of the International Peace Research Association (2012-2016).
 He served on the Coordinating Committee of World Beyond War (2013-2016), he is member of the Advisory Council of the organizations International Cities of Peace and PeaceVoice/PeaceVoiceTV, member of the Board of Directors of the Oregon Peace Institute, member of the Peace and Security Funders Group as well as member of the Peace and Justice Studies Association.
 He is the founding editor of the Peace Science Digest.
 In his free time, Patrick enjoys the outdoors and is a committed triathlete.
 He lives in Hood River, Oregon with his wife and son.

-Contributing Editor, Peace Science Digest/Program Manager, War Prevention Initiative
+Program Manager, War Prevention Initiative

 Contributing Editor, Peace Science Digest